siouan/frontend-gradle-plugin/README.md

 ### Run custom Node script

-The plugin provides the task type `org.siouan.frontendgradleplugin.tasks.RunNodeTask` that allows creating a custom task to launch a frontend script.
+The plugin provides the task type `org.siouan.frontendgradleplugin.infrastructure.gradle.RunNodeTask` that allows creating a custom task to launch a frontend script.
 The `script` property must be set with the corresponding Node command.
 Then, choose whether Node only is required, or if additional dependencies located in the `package.json` file should be installed: make the task either depends on `installNode` task or on `installFrontend` task.